vx_ninode - determine the internal node table size

 VxFS interpolates the value of vx_ninode for the memory that falls between two points and extrapolates from the largest entry if the memory is larger than the largest entry in the table above.

-Minimum 0 or 16384.
-A value of 0 means that VxFS uses the default value.
+Minimum This tunable can be set to 0 (which means default), or to a value equal or greater than 16384.
+The value may vary as it is automatically adjusted.
 Maximum None Default The value is based on the available physical memory when vx_ninode is 0.
 The internal inode cache size is set according to the following table.
 In this table, the first column is the amount of physical memory in megabytes installed on the system at boot time, and the second column is the maximum number of inodes to be cached.

 Physical Memory (MB) Maximum Inodes 8 400 16 750 32 1500 64 2500 128 5000 256 16000 512 32000 1024 64000 2048 128000 d192 256000 32768 512000 131072 1024000